michelleezhangg/WikipediaGame/contributions.md

 ## Project Implementation
 The actual implementation of the project was very tricky.
 The preparation part were just thoughts, but the hands-on implementing was difficult because of unanticipated issues and time-consuming bugs.

-With all of this being said, the implementation of the project, briefly speaking, is an **A\* Search Algorithm** which uses a priorit queue that sorts the links based on a heuristic function determined by comparing the keywords from the current link to the final link from extracting the texts of the pages and finding the cosine similarity between them.
+With all of this being said, the implementation of the project, briefly speaking, is an **A\* Search Algorithm** which uses a priority queue that sorts the links based on a heuristic function determined by comparing the keywords from the current link to the final link from extracting the texts of the pages and finding the cosine similarity between them.
 The highest cosine similarity would sit at the top of the priority queue after adding all of the links of the current page which is a more efficient way to look through the links as opposed to the breadth-first search (BFS) algorithm of the original source code.

 ### `crawler2.py`
 I started implementing this with a general A* algorithm.
 The priority queue stores the heuristic value or cost starting with the starting page set to 0.0.
 This main function lies in the `find_path()` function.
 The other helper functions and classes are the following: